braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step/winning_path.md

 ## Using Winning Paths with local time delivery

-Because Experiment Windows begin when the first user passes through, we don't recommend using local time delivery in Canvases with Winning Paths.
-Users who are in very early time zones may start the Experiment Window much earlier than you expect, which might result in the Experiment concluding before the bulk of your users in more typical time zones have had enough time to enter the Canvas and/or convert.
-Alternatively, if you wish to use local delivery, use an Experiment Window of 24-48 hours.
-That way, even if users in early time zones start the experiment sooner than most users will enter the Canvas, users in those remaining time zones will still have sufficient time to enter the Canvas and the Experiment Step with Winning Paths in their time zone and possibly convert before the Experiment Window expires.
+We don't recommend using local time delivery in Canvases with Winning Paths.
+This is because Experiment Windows begin when the first user passes through.
+Users who are in very early time zones may enter the step and trigger the start of the Experiment Window much earlier than you expect, which can result in the Experiment concluding before the bulk of your users in more typical time zones have had enough time to enter the Canvas and/or convert.

+Alternatively, if you wish to use local delivery, use an Experiment Window of 24-48 or more hours.
+That way, users in early time zones enter the canvas and trigger the experiment to start, but plenty of time in the Experiment Window remains.
+Users in later time zones will still have sufficient time to enter the Canvas and the Experiment Step with Winning Paths and possibly convert before the Experiment Window expires.

 [1]: {% image_buster /assets/img/experiment_step/experiment_winning_path.png %}
 [2]: {% image_buster /assets/img/experiment_step/experiment_onetime_workaround.png %}